 End with the leader being the scout bee for the whole group.
 Perform the Waggle Dance and have the children go and find the hidden honey snack to share!

-Materials: six to nine pompoms in six different colors; Circle and Waggle Dance posters and Bee Dance Descriptions, snack such as honey and crackers for the whole group.
+Materials: six to nine pompoms in six different colors (or walnut-sized painted rocks); Circle and Waggle Dance posters and Bee Dance Descriptions, snack such as honey and crackers for the whole group.